Wayne Garvie

 Wayne Garvie (born 9 September 1963) is an English television industry executive, working as President, International Production at Sony Pictures Television since 2017.

 Early life

 Garvie was born in Plymouth, Devon, where his father was a Royal Marine and his mother a shopworker.
-The family moved to Suffolk and he attended a private school Woodbridge School, Suffolk, England.
+The family moved to Suffolk and he attended a private school Woodbridge School, Suffolk, England (then a grammar school).
 He holds a first class honours degree and Honorary DLitt from the University of Kent and is both a Ph.D. in Economic History and Honorary Doctor of Letters from the University of Sheffield.

 Career

 Garvie joined Granada Television in Manchester in 1988 as a sports researcher.
 He spent ten years at Granada as a producer on various entertainment shows such as This Morning, The Krypton Factor and Live from the Lilydrome, before becoming Director of Broadcasting in 1996, with responsibility for what was then the ITV broadcaster for the North West of England.

 In 1998 he moved to the BBC, first as Head of Entertainment & Features Manchester, before taking overall responsibility for all the television and radio output from Manchester and well as the BBC’s television music shows.
 This period saw the launch of archive based pop culture strands such as I Love the ‘70s, When…Ruled the World, as well as the revamp of traditional favourites such as A Question of Sport and Top of the Pops.
 He became an advocate for greater BBC representation in the North West which eventually led to the creation of MediaCityUK in Salford.
 He also oversaw the Music production arm of Entertainment for the BBC.
 In 2002, he was promoted to Head of Entertainment Group for the BBC, overseeing the Corporation’s inhouse production teams.

 Garvie is credited with changing the culture of the department and the birth of a new era of programmes at the BBC.
 Among the shows his team brought to the screen were Strictly Come Dancing, Honey, We’re Killing the Kids, Hard Spell and Dragons' Den, which he predicted would become a major hit: “It is symbolic of everything we are trying to do”.